LearnCalculusApplications of Derivatives

 In the following, assume f is a twice differentiable function – that is, f''(x) exists everywhere in the domain of f.
 Identify with justification whether each of the following statements is true or false.

-5. f has a point of inflection at 3.
-This implies f has an extremum at 3.
+5. If f has a point of inflection at 3, then f has an extremum at 3.

 Real-world applications